Gary Wilson (cricketer): International career

 Wilson played for Ireland in the 2005 ICC Intercontinental Cup.
 He made his Irish ODI debut against India on 23 June 2007 at Stormont.

 Wilson was selected in Ireland's 15-man squad for the 2011 World Cup.
 During the tournament it was announced that Wilson had agreed to extend his contract with Surrey to 2012.

 In May 2018, he was named in a fourteen-man squad for Ireland's first ever Test match, to be played against Pakistan later that month.
 He made his Test debut in the match, starting on 11 May 2018.
 The following month, he was named as the captain of Ireland's Twenty20 International (T20I) squad for the 2018 Netherlands Tri-Nation Series.

 In December 2018, he was one of nineteen players to be awarded a central contract by Cricket Ireland for the 2019 season.
 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.

 On 3 May 2019, Wilson played in his 100th ODI match, in the one-off fixture between Ireland and England in Malahide.
 In September 2019, he was named as the captain of Ireland's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.

 On 10 July 2020, Wilson was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.

 On 19 March 2021, Wilson announced his retirement from professional cricket.

+Coaching career

+In 2026, Wilson was appointed head coach of the Ireland team, having previously worked as assistant to Heinrich Malan.